lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 ### Solutions for <abbr>UBTI</abbr>, <abbr>ECI</abbr>, and <abbr>CAI</abbr>

 The solution for U.S. and foreign tax-exempt charitable organizations concerned with taxes on <abbr>UBTI</abbr>, foreign taxable investors concerned with U.S. federal income taxes on <abbr>ECI</abbr>, and foreign governments and sovereign wealth funds worried about generating <abbr>CAI</abbr> share certain similarities.
 As a general rule, some form of blocker corporation that is not treated as a flow-through entity for U.S. federal income tax purposes will be interposed between these investors and the investment that might otherwise generate <abbr>UBTI</abbr>, <abbr>ECI</abbr>, or <abbr>CAI</abbr>.

 #### Income from trade or business

-A blocker corporation can be interposed between the fund and the portfolio investments that generate <abbr>UBTI</abbr>, <abbr>ECI</abbr>, or <abbr>CAI</abbr> in one of several ways.
+A blocker corporation can be interposed between the fund and the portfolio investments that generate <abbr>UBTI</abbr>, <abbr>ECI</abbr>, or <abbr>CAI</abbr> in one of three principal ways:

+* The fund sponsor can interpose a blocker corporation between the fund and the U.S. tax-exempt investors, foreign tax-exempt investors, and foreign taxable investors, i.e. a “feeder fund” structure
+* The fund sponsor can interpose a blocker corporation between the portfolio investments and the fund, i.e. a “subsidiary blocker” structure
+* The fund sponsor can establish a blocker corporation to invest alongside the fund, and allocate the capital commitments of the U.S. tax-exempt investors, foreign tax-exempt investors, and foreign taxable investors (as necessary) to the blocker corporation, i.e. a “parallel fund” or “alternative investment vehicle” structure

+This blocker corporation is taxed as a corporation.
+As such, when it receives income that would be <abbr>UBTI</abbr> or <abbr>ECI</abbr>, it pays U.S. federal income taxes on the income.
+This has the effect of “cleansing” the otherwise <abbr>UBTI</abbr> or <abbr>ECI</abbr> ”tainted” income from the portfolio investment, since when the blocker corporation pays a dividend to the investors, that dividend is not income from a trade of business but rather is simply a dividend paid from retained earnings for which corporate taxes have already been paid.

 #### Income from debt-financed investments